astramieri/aws-cloud-practitioner/docs/security/inspector.md

         - Identifies software vulnerabilities in function code and package dependencies
         - Assessment of functions as they are deployed
 - Every time AWS Inspector runs, a **risk score** is going to be associated with all the vulnerabilities for prioritization
-- Reporting and Integration with AWS Security Hub
+- Reporting and integration with AWS Security Hub
 - Send findings to Amazon Event Bridge

 ![AWS Inspector](../../images/security/inspector.png)